 Uncommon neoplasms, such as embryonal rhabdomyosarcoma and retinoblastoma, also tend to spread to leptomeninges, but sarcomas rarely do.
 Medulloblastomas are among those tumors that spread to the CSF, as do ependymomas and glioblastomas on occasion.
 Squamous cell carcinomas of head and neck can spread to the meninges along cranial-nerve paths.
 Although LC is uncommon in children, it can be seen in those with acute lymphocytic leukemia (ALL) and primary brain tumors, particularly ependymomas, medulloblastomas, and germ-cell tumors.

-The median survival is 7 months for patients with LC from breast cancers, 4 months for patients with LC from small-cell lung carcinomas, and 3.6 months for patients with LC from melanomas.
+The reported median survival is 7 months for patients with LC from breast cancers, 4 months for patients with LC from small-cell lung carcinomas, and 3.6 months for patients with LC from melanomas.
+However, with new chemotherapeutic regimens longer survival rates have been reported.

 Without therapy, most patients survive 4-6 weeks, with death occurring because of progressive neurologic dysfunction.